Apprentice FAQs

 To start a Level 4 programme, we would usually recommend that candidates complete a Level 3 apprenticeship, or have existing experience in their chosen field.

-Apprenticeships are a full-time commitment and last a minimum of 12-15 months.
+Apprenticeships are a full-time commitment.
+Level 3 apprenticeships last up to 15 months, and Level 4 apprenticeships last up to 22 months.
 You would not be able to do an apprenticeship alongside another form of education, and are not suitable for university placements or as work alongside another form of study.

 Apprenticeships can be a great way to explore a career and build experience in your chosen field between leaving school and going to university, but most apprenticeships will not fit into a traditional "gap year" timeline of 12 months or less.
 If you are considering an apprenticeship, you would need to demonstrate that you are committed to completing the programme.

 Apprentices do not have to pay anything towards their apprenticeship training.
 This is fully funded by your employer and the UK government.
 You don’t need to pay any tuition fees or take out a student loan.
-Your employer will also pay you a wage while you train.
+Your employer will also pay you a wage while you work towards your qualification.

 When your apprenticeship ends, you will have a qualification and extensive experience in your job.
 This gives you the freedom to continue your career in any way you choose.